 It’s thought that white dwarfs don’t lose mass before they explode.
 The usual explanation for the circumstellar material is that it would have come from a companion star in the system, but the amount of mass suggested by this measurement was very large, Dwarkadas said—far larger than one could expect from most companion stars.
 “Even the most massive stars do not have such high mass-loss rates on a regular basis,” he said.
 “This once again raises the question of how exactly these strange supernovas form.”

 “If it’s truly a Ia, that’s a very interesting development because we have no idea why it would have so much circumstellar material around it,” he said.

 “It is surprising what you can learn from so few photons,” said lead author and Caltech graduate student Chris Bochenek; his work on the study formed his undergraduate thesis at UChicago.
 “With only tens of them, we were able to infer that the dense gas around the supernova is likely clumpy or in a disk.”

-More studies to look for X-rays, and even radio waves coming off these anomalies, could open a new window to understanding such supernovas and how they form, the authors said.
+The authors said that more studies to look for X-rays and even radio waves coming off these anomalies could open a new window to understanding such supernovas and how they form.

 Reference: “X-ray Emission from SN 2012ca: A Type Ia-CSM Supernova Explosion in a Dense Surrounding Medium” by Christopher D. Bochenek, Vikram V. Dwarkadas, Jeffrey M. Silverman, Ori D. Fox, Roger A. Chevalier, Nathan Smith and Alexei V. Filippenko, 23 August 2017, Monthly Notices of the Royal Astronomical Society.